Skip to content

 AccountRequests is the nested-level field.
 It contains the first-level field "op," which is short for operation. @accountRequests(op:enable)

 Access is the nested-level field.
 It contains the second-level field "source" and the first-level field "name," as well as the first-level field "privileged."
-Everything within the parentheses is within the nested field. @access(source.name:"Directory" AND privileged:TRUE) AND entitlementCount:>15
+Everything within the parentheses is within the nested field. @access(source.name:"Directory" AND privileged:true) AND entitlementCount:>15

-Events
+Viewing Events

 Event Types

 Each event is categorized into a type, so that you can search on related information easily.
-See below for the type as it appears on the event, its description, and a search query to return all results of that type.
+See below for the type as it appears on the event, its description, and a search query to return results of that type.

 Type Description Search Query